You can make a difference as a volunteer with us at Sailability Shorncliffe..

 After your sail

 Your carer will escort you from the dock.
-You may wish to have something to eat or drink or just take in the lovely views from a shaded spot.
+You may wish to have a drink, try something from our barbeque or just take in the lovely views from a shaded spot.

 We look forward to seeing you.